ahanagangopadhyay/improving-bank-telemarketing-campaigns/README.md

  3. If we know how different customer groups are likely to subscribe to long-term deposits, it would be easier for us to come up with different marketing strategies for each group, or maybe give focus more on high-potential customer groups to improve our conversion rate.
  - Since features pertaining to customer data were of a mixed type (both numerical and categorical), I used k-Prototypes clustering [4] to come up with a new feature.
 Dropping the original features and introducing the new feature for customer group instead further boosted the ROC-AUC score.

- My results, along with some other results for this dataset I could find online, are tabulated below.
+ My results, along with other results for this dataset I could find online, are tabulated below.
 Please note that most analyses with this dataset uses 'duration' as a feature, easily getting an ROC-AUC score > 0.9.
 However as mentioned previously, since this feature is not known beforehand, we should not use it if our goal is to build models with real predictive power.
 As such, I have not included results that used this feature in the table below.

  Source | Train ROC-AUC | Test ROC-AUC
 --- | --- | ---